-The young ensemble‘s busy concert schedule has included concerts in the Alte Oper Frankfurt, Cologne Philharmonic Hall, Holzhausenschlösschen, Solitude Palace in Stuttgart and Cité de la Musique, Paris, as part of the String Quartet Biennale 2022.
-Special artistic collaborations include working together with the composer Jörg Widmann as part of „Kosmos Widmann“ in the Heidelberger Frühling Festival 2021, as well as with the director Daniel Pfluger on the innovative concert programme “re:solution” at the Podium Festival Esslingen.
+The quartet’s busy concert schedule has included concerts in the Alte Oper Frankfurt, Cologne Philharmonic Hall, London’s Wigmore Hall, Beethovenfest in Bonn, and Cité de la Musique, Paris, as part of the String Quartet Biennale 2022.
+The ensemble was selected as “Quartet in Residence” at the Holzhausenschlösschen in Frankfurt for 2023, following internationally established quartets such as the Aris Quartet and the Eliot Quartet.
+Special artistic collaborations include working together with the composer Jörg Widmann as part of „Kosmos Widmann“ in the Heidelberger Frühling Festival 2021, along with chamber music collaborations with Martin Stadtfeld, Hariolf Schlichtig and the Vogler Quartet.

 A passionate advocate of music education, the Malion Quartet is the founder of many of its own projects, such as the Malion Music Festival and a concert series called “What has Beethoven got to do with me?”.
 Their music video of Beethoven’s “Große Fuge” was nominated for an Opus Klassik 2022 award.
 The ensemble’s diverse projects have also included numerous recordings for SWR and WDR, as well as performing as guests on the “Einstand” radio show on Deutschlandradio Kultur.

 The young quartet is generously supported by the Deutsche Musikrat, GVL, Deutsche Orchester-Stiftung, PE-Förderungen Mannheim and Freunde der Villa Musica.
 In addition, the ensemble was given the honour of being accepted into the scholarship programme of the Deutsche Stiftung Musikleben as well as the European MERITA Platform.